About Ohio’s Betting Kiosks

 - Here’s how to use the self-service betting kiosks across Ohio

-Over 1,000 businesses have been approved to host kiosks after 1,556 were pre-approved.
+Over 1,000 businesses have been approved to host kiosks with nearly 1,600 pre-approved.
 A total of 771 Ohio sports betting kiosks opened for business on Jan.
-1, 2023, and more will hit the market in due time.
+1, 2023, and the list has grown to 911 Ohio kiosk locations.

 Learn more about kiosks in Ohio